((This article, originally commissioned by the Deloitte CMO program, duplicated here with permission))

 While I consider Account Management a creative endeavor, relationships, as a result, are a bit too intangible to satisfy my own compulsion to produce.
 Sure, I’ve informally dabbled over the years, and for about 18 months, I ran a $2mm account at an agency (where I was a partner) back in Denver.
 But, I’m more of a tourist than a resident in this world.
 Hence, this is an opinion piece, an educated opinion, but just an opinion.

-When I sat down to do some research and brush up on the state of Account Management in the turbulent world of modern advertising, my hunch was immediately confirmed.
+When I sat down to do some research and brush up on the state of Account Management in the turbulent world of modern advertising, my hunch was confirmed.
 There’s not much out there.
 It’s shocking how little attention our industry pays to such a critical role.

 Account managers are the conduit between those with the work and those who are eager to do the work.
-Yet, in recent times, the role has somehow been relegated to a “Client Custodian” as compared to the hugely important function that once drove growth and agency health.
-The purview of the modern Account Manager is closer to a Project Manager than a Brand Manager.
+Yet, in recent times, the perception of the role has somehow morphed into “Client Custodian” as compared to the hugely important function that drives growth and agency health.

 Before we move on, since this piece is meant for a let’s ground ourselves in a bit of history.
 At some point in the late 1800s, the model of what we consider an “Advertising Agency” took form.
 Media outlets like magazines and newspapers had an inventory of eyeballs that they wanted to rent out, and the agencies had a list of products/services that they needed to sell.
 Natural, simple, and synergistic.
 And it stayed that way even in the 1940s when television came along – the reach and penetration were on a new scale, but the publishing model remained the same.